-Got questions about dental implants in Lenexa?
+Got questions about dental implants in Leawood?
 Dr. Ayer has answers.
 Keep reading to find out more about today’s leading tooth replacement option.

 What are dental implants?